Japanese Meiji Bowl with Woven Silver Overlay and More

 I was extremely surprised to find that this was such an old piece, tho I knew at once that it was Japanese.
 It is not a large bowl, being only 6" x 6", about the size of a cereal bowl.
 I have no idea as to its true value or exact age?!
 We saw prices for the vases ranging all over the place, from $300 - $1,100.
 I am no Japanese porcelain or pottery expert on any level.
 I just loved the piece and was happy to get it for $7.

 I just fell in love with this little spoon display rack the moment I laid eyes on it.
-I have several old baby spoons that belonged to my hubby's mother and grandmother, as well as a few from other places, and I thought this rack just the thing to show them off.
+I have several old baby spoons and I thought this rack just the thing to show them off.
 To my surprise when I went to do research on it I found this type of painting is not, Tole painting as such, but a much earlier form of painting brought to this country from Norway by immigrants and is called, "Norwegian Rosemaling."
 It is very distinct in its style, with the flowers and vines and beautiful cross hatching motif at the top.
 I was so happy to find in tiny little letters the name of the artist, "Lucy", on the side of the piece.
 Also the small box at the bottom is lined, with a removable cut and soldered copper box to fit.
-The spoon rack was $2.99 and will make a nifty addition to my new studio or house.
+The spoon rack was $2.99 and will make a nifty addition to my house.
 I encourage everyone who is interested, to look up Norwegian Rosemaling for it was a delightful craft which spread from Norway to other parts of Europe and is the basis of the Swedish and Dutch art form of similar craft we see on our early Colonial pieces from Pennsylvania and other early colonies.
+It was the inspiration of our present day Tole painting and is still to this day a wonderful craft.

 At the last, for the same low price of .99, I found another Asian figurine stand and thought why not, I need some of these for my collectibles and am always happy to find them at such a good price.